Lake Towada

+A Japanese maple tree in autumn on the shore of Lake Towada.

 Lake Towada (十和田湖, Towada-ko) is the largest crater lake in Honshū island, Japan.
-Located on the border between Aomori and Akita prefectures, it lies 400 meters (1,800 ft) above sea level and is 327 m (1,073 ft) deep, drained by the Oirase River.
+Located on the border between Aomori and Akita prefectures, it lies 400 meters (1,312 ft) above sea level and is 327 m (1,073 ft) deep, drained by the Oirase River.
 With a surface area of 61.1 km2, Towada is Japan's 12th largest lake; its bright blue color is due to its great depth.
 The lake is roughly circular, with two peninsulas extending from its southern shore approximately one-third into the center of the lake.
 The lake is a popular tourist destination.